 Throughout the Great Plains, changing land–use practices are resulting in large scale biodiversity loss and an ever increasing dependence on effective conservation and restoration efforts provided by private, state, and federal agencies.
 Yet, too often management efforts fail to demonstrate the desired outcome for wildlife populations.
 Understanding why management is unsuccessful is paramount, but past studies often fail to consider the importance of ecological mechanisms that act across multiple spatial and temporal scales.
 By exploring how grassland bird communities select habitat based on local vegetative composition as well as landscape attributes, we can gain perspective on why populations and communities fail to react to apparently suitable habitat improvements.

-Since 2011 more than 4,000 avian point count surveys have been conducted on State Wildlife Management Areas, private properties enrolled in the Open Fields and Waters program, and road transects.
+Since 2011 more than 5,000 avian point count surveys have been conducted on State Wildlife Management Areas, private properties enrolled in the Open Fields and Waters program, and road transects.
 Analysis of habitat factors influencing upland species and other obligate grassland birds indicates that the surrounding landscape strongly affects local habitat suitability.
-Thus, the success or failure of conservation efforts on the ground may be determined by the landscape context.
-The findings from this study are now being used to help direct pheasant management efforts in Nebraska.
+Thus, the success or failure of on the ground conservation efforts may be determined by the landscape context.
+The findings from this study are now being used by the Nebraska Game and Parks Commission to help direct pheasant management efforts in Nebraska.

 Project WebsiteAvian Habitat Relationships